On this page

 To accompany the guide to the Code, YACVic and OfY created eight info sheets that explain different ways the Code can be used.
 You can download the Code infosheets 1 to 8 here.

-If you're a YACVic member, you can order up to 5 copies to be posted to you free by emailing firstname.lastname@example.org.
-If you’d like up to 10 copies, or you are not a member, you can either collect them from the YACVic office or send us a large (minimum size 25cm x 35cm), self-addressed, pre-paid envelope.
+If you're a YACVic member, you can order up to 5 printed copies of the Code poster and 2 printed copies of the Code book to be mailed to you for free by emailing firstname.lastname@example.org.
+If you’d like up to 10 copies, or you are not a member, you can either collect them from the YACVic office or send us a large (minimum size 25cm x 35cm) self-addressed, pre-paid envelope.